-Connect this pin to a bias supply in the range from 8 V to 17 V. Place high quality, low ESR and ESL, at least 1- μ F ceramic bypass capacitor C{VDD} from this pin to GND.
-It is recommended to use a 10- Ω resistor in series from the bias supply to the VDD pin to form an RC filter with the C{VDD} capacitor.
+Connect this pin to a bias supply in the range from 8 V to 17 V. Place high-quality, low ESR and ESL and at least 1- μ F ceramic bypass capacitor C{VDD} from this pin to GND.
+TI recommends using a 10- Ω resistor in series from the bias supply to the VDD pin to form an RC filter with the C{VDD} capacitor.